requestly/interceptor/README.md

 Requestly is built to make debugging and testing faster and simpler.

-From HTTP interception and API mocking to session replay, Requestly gives developers everything needed to debug and ship confidently.
+From HTTP interception and API mocking, Requestly gives developers everything needed to debug and ship confidently.